santisq/PSCompression/docs/en-US/Set-ZipEntryContent.md

 ### -BufferSize

-For efficiency purposes this cmdlet buffer bytes before writing them to the Zip Archive Entry.
+For efficiency purposes this cmdlet buffers bytes before writing them to the Zip Archive Entry.
 This parameter determines how many bytes are buffered before being written to the stream. __This parameter is applicable only when `-AsByteStream` is used.__ The buffer default value is __128 KiB.__

 ```yaml
 Type: Int32